 In other words, they assumed people WOULD BE driven by their passions — and needed a reason to buttress such.

 Along comes modern thought.
 Our students don’t need any of that antiquated knowledge — we need STEM (Science, Engineering, Technology and Math) to make a great country.
 And, our schools bought in pumping out millions of students with a solid grasp of the advanced calculus they will NEVER again use for the rest of their natural lives — and little else.

 Ignorance about how to be a decent country began to dominate our society.
-The rich soon bought the courts, freedoms were canceled in the name of terrorism, politics became a bribery ridden farce that represents no one but the uber wealthy, the middle class started to vanish and cruelty (Yes, read unbridled passions) began to reign as no one seems to have any idea how to fix it all.
+The rich soon bought the courts, freedoms were cancelled in the name of terrorism, politics became a bribery ridden farce that represents no one but the uber-wealthy, the middle class started to vanish and cruelty (Yes, read unbridled passions) began to reign as no one seems to have any idea how to fix it all.

 So, the experts speak: “We can fix everything if people just learn empathy… Let’s make a kinder, gentler nation together.”

-But, empathy is just another version of passion — and, ungoverned by reason, could it ever be any less dangerous then any other passion?
+But, empathy is just another version of passion — and, ungoverned by reason, could it ever be any less dangerous than any other passion?

 Or, maybe the real problem is not that we don’t know how to feel our passions.

 Maybe the real problem is how few of us are still being trained to think…